HigherOrderCO/HVM/WHY_HOVM_MATTERS.md

 (Main)           = (Fn (Cons 1 (Cons 2 (Cons 3 Nil))))
 ```

-HOVM outputs `(Cons 2 (Cons 4 (Cons 6 Nil)))`. **And that's it.** What makes it
+HOVM outputs `(Cons 2 (Cons 4 (Cons 6 Nil)))`.
+That's it.
+What makes it special,
-special, though, is how it does that.
+though, is **how** it does that.

 What makes HOVM special?
 ------------------------

-HOVM is very different from most conventional runtimes, because it is lazy, like
+HOVM is based on a new, mathematically beautiful model of computation, the
-Haskell.
-It is, though, very different from Haskell itself, because it is based
+Interaction Net, which is like the perfert child of the Lambda Calculus with the
-on a new model of computation, interaction nets, that give it outstanding
+Turing Machine.
+In a way, it is very similar to Haskell's STG, but with key
-characteristics, such as:
+differences that give it outstanding characteristics, such as:

 - Being **beta-optimal**: it is exponentially faster for many inputs.